Discover Botswana’s extraordinary wildlife

 Habitat and Characteristics

-Hippos are iconic residents of Botswana and a fascinating part of the country’s aquatic ecosystems.
-They are particularly common in the Okavango Delta, along the Chobe River, and within the Moremi Game Reserve.
-These semi-aquatic animals spend most of their day submerged in water to regulate their body temperature and protect their sensitive skin from the sun.
+Hippos are iconic residents of Botswana and a fascinating part of the country's aquatic ecosystems.
+They are particularly common in the Okavango Delta, along the Chobe River, and in the Moremi Game Reserve.
+These semi-aquatic animals spend most of the day in the water to regulate their body temperature and protect their sensitive skin from the sun.

-With their barrel-shaped bodies and sensory organs positioned on top of their heads, hippos are perfectly adapted to life in water.
-They can move effortlessly along riverbeds and hold their breath underwater for up to five minutes.
-Their thick, nearly hairless skin secretes a reddish fluid that acts as both a natural sunscreen and an antibacterial agent.
-These unique traits allow hippos to thrive in Botswana’s wetlands.
+With their barrel-shaped bodies and high-set sensory organs, hippos are perfectly adapted to life in the water.
+They can move with astonishing ease along the bottom of waters, submerging for up to five minutes.
+Their thick, almost hairless skin produces a reddish liquid that serves as a natural sunscreen and antibacterial agent.
+These unique features allow hippos to thrive successfully in Botswana's wetlands.

 Behavior and Ecological Importance

-Hippos are keystone species in Botswana’s aquatic ecosystems.
-Their dung enriches water with essential nutrients like silica, which supports the growth of diatoms—a cornerstone of river and lake food chains.
-These diatoms produce oxygen and sustain countless organisms.
+Hippos are a keystone species for Botswana's aquatic ecosystems.
+Their dung provides waters with essential nutrients like silicon, which forms the basis for the growth of diatoms.
+These algae constitute a central food chain in rivers and lakes, as they produce oxygen and support the lives of countless organisms.

-Hippos live in groups of up to 30 individuals, led by a dominant male.
-They are highly territorial, marking and aggressively defending their territory when necessary.
-While they spend their days in water, they graze on land at night, consuming up to 88 pounds (40 kilograms) of vegetation.
-This grazing creates open spaces and pathways to water sources, supporting biodiversity in the surrounding areas.
+Hippos live in groups of up to 30 animals, led by a dominant male.
+They exhibit strong territorial behavior, marking their territory and defending it aggressively when necessary.
+While they stay in the water during the day, they graze on land at night, consuming up to 40 kilograms of vegetation.
+These activities promote biodiversity by creating open areas and access to waterholes.

 Botswana is one of the best places to observe hippos in the wild.
-Top destinations include the Okavango Delta, Chobe National Park, and the Moremi Game Reserve.
-Along the Chobe River, hippos can often be seen in large groups, especially during spectacular boat safaris.
+Top destinations include the Okavango Delta, the Chobe National Park, and the Moremi Game Reserve.
+Especially along the Chobe River, you can experience hippos in large numbers, often in conjunction with spectacular boat safaris.

-The dry season from May to October is the best time for hippo viewing, as they gather at the remaining water sources.
-A mokoro tour in the Okavango Delta—traditional dugout canoe safaris—offers a quiet and intimate way to approach these animals.
-Always maintain a respectful distance and follow the guidance of experienced rangers to ensure a safe and enriching encounter.
+The dry season from May to October is ideal, as hippos concentrate around the remaining water sources.
+A particularly appealing option is a mokoro tour in the Okavango Delta – a safari in traditional dugout canoes that offers a quiet and intimate approach to these animals.
+However, always remember to maintain a respectful distance and follow your guides' instructions to ensure a safe and enriching encounter.

 Giraffes